maiscrm/html-skeleton-webpack-plugin/README.md

 # html-skeleton-webpack-plugin

-This is a plugin to help webpack inject skeleton dom element and style to html.
+This is a plugin to help webpack inject skeleton element and CSS asset into html.

 ## Usage